-Diana is joining the British International School of Timisoara as a mathematics and computer science teacher.
+Diana joined the British International School of Timisoara as a mathematics and computer science teacher in the secondary school.
 Diana graduated with a Degree in Mathematics and Computing Science from the West University of Timisoara.
-After graduation she has spent four years teaching mathematics in secondary schools in Romania and then decided to try the British school system.
+After graduation she spent four years teaching mathematics in secondary schools in Romania and then decided to try the British school system.

 Diana moved to England to teach mathematics to secondary school students in a multicultural school in Dagenham.
 For the past five years Diana has been working within the British school sector, teaching children from 11 to 16 years old.
 She has experience with preparing students for the IGCSE exams and has been successful in assuring very good exam results for her students.